Planning to visit Los Angeles soon? LA is the second biggest city in the USA and there are endless fun things to do in Los Angeles with kids!

 Over the years we’ve been able to visit Los Angeles several times.
 Firstly as a couple, and recently with our two daughters, Kalyra and Savannah.

 To be honest we weren’t initially big fans, and it’s taken a while for LA to grow on us.

 Sometimes you have to visit a place a second or third time before you can appreciate it, especially one with a wide variety of things to see.

-Our opinion of Los Angeles was always that it was overrated, and the main reason to visit would be for a trip to Disneyland.
 Otherwise it was one big sprawl of a city with horrible traffic, average weather, expensive, and no real community or soul.

 And we could never understand why people would choose to live there?